Frequently Asked Questions

 Q: My question is what are the measurements of the 2 small carbon felt strips that you sell?

-A: Each strip is about 2.5" x 3/4" which is suitable for placing in large handwarmers, or trimmed as required.
+A: Each strip is about 2" x 1/2" which is suitable for placing on top of the cotton packing in an existing handwarmer.

 Q: Why can't I use other flammable liquids such as alcohol or solvents in my handwarmer?